Nick Peros

 Nick Peros (born March 17, 1963) is a Canadian classical composer.
 He bases his musical work on symphonic, orchestral, choral, vocal, and chamber genres and is also a published author.

-Early life

-Peros was born in Toronto, Ontario, and received his first guitar at age six.
-At age eleven, he began studying the instrument seriously, focusing mainly on rock and blues genres.
-While in his teens, Peros became interested in classical music and composition and enrolled in formal studies of theory and composition.
-From 1987 to 1989, he studied with Dr. Tony Dawson at the Royal Conservatory of Music's ARCT program in Toronto.
-He is also a graduate of the University of Toronto (BSc).
+He was born in Toronto, Ontario.

 Compositions and recordings

 Peros' catalogue of works includes compositions for a cappella chorus, accompanied solo voice, solo instrumental works, as well as chamber and orchestral works.
-He has released six recordings to date.

 Vocal

 Peros's vocal works are primarily songs for solo voice and piano and are settings of various poetic texts, including texts by Emily Brontë, William Blake, Emily Dickinson, A.E.
-Housman, William Wordsworth, Robert Louis Stevenson, et al. His CD Songs (Phoenix Records, 2000), performed by soprano Heidi Klann and pianist Alayne Hall, features thirty-one songs for voice and piano, seventeen of which are settings of the poetry of Emily Brontë, with a number of those being the first time Brontë's poems have been set to music.
+Housman, William Wordsworth, Robert Louis Stevenson, et al. His CD Songs (Phoenix Records, 2000), performed by soprano Heidi Klann and pianist Alayne Hall, features thirty-one songs for voice and piano, seventeen of which are settings of the poetry of Brontë, with a number of those being the first time her poems have been set to music.